gtechsltn/OSU_PrintingHelper_Windows/README.md

 ### Installation steps
 1. Run Printer_GUI.exe as **administator**.
-2. Click "Load Printer" on the menu bar to load all the printers.
-3. Click the checkboxs for all the printers that you would like to load.
+2. Click the checkboxs for all the printers that you would like to load.
-4. Click "Apply" in the bottom.
+3. Click "Apply" in the bottom.
-5. Click on the "Account Info" on the menu bar to enter your account info for a department.
+4. Click on the "Credentials" on the menu bar to enter your account info for a department.
-6. Click on save to save your username and password.
+5. Click on save to save your username and password.
-7. After you've done all the instructions from 1 to 6, right click on any file you want to print.
+6. After you've done all the instructions from step 1 to 5, right click on any file you want to print.
-8. Select "OSU Printers" in the right click menu and choose the printer loaded in step 3.
+7. Select "OSU Printers" in the right click menu and choose the printer to print.
-9. Enjoy!
+8. Enjoy!

 ### Supported Operating System